gartempe/MacOS-Thinkpad-Yoga-12/README.md

 > It's not a bug, it's a feature !

-This is how Apple/MacOS think it should be : no control on the volume for this kind of audio output, full volume and you should control the volume directly on your monitor...
+This is how Apple/MacOS think it should be : no control on the volume for this kind of audio output, sound is sent at full volume and you should control the volume directly on your monitor...

-There are external tools to enable sound volume control for HDMI output.
-Basically system audio is sent to an additional virtual audio device (with controlable volume) then routed to the desired output.
+There are external tools to enable sound volume control (from the system) for HDMI output.
+What they do basically it to create an additional virtual audio device (with controlable volume) and you send system audio to it, then it routes the sound the desired output.
+It acts like a proxy with audio routing.

 - https://github.com/mattingalls/Soundflower (free)
 - https://staticz.com/soundcontrol/ (not free: 10$ License)

 The caveat with these solutions above: expect some sound distortion and/or some delay, CPU usage and memory footprint increase, some issues with audio output/control after wake....
+So it's up to you.

 -----------